 It’s impossible not to encounter construction when walking in the city.
-The perpetual cycle of demolition and rebuilding continually plays out in every street and neighborhood.
+The perpetual cycle of demolition and rebuilding continually plays out in every street and neighbourhood.
 This cycle becomes the life blood of every large place.
 The respiration of urbanity.
 The bigger the community, the more prolific the process.
 Nothing is ever “finished” and cities move through time via this endless progressions of change.

 Photographs stop time.
 In each fraction of second is a stillness, a tiny slice of the temporal pie, sandwiched between the immediately past and the already arrived future.
-Specters of what was going to and what could have happened.
+Ghosts of what was going to and what could have happened.

 Incomplete Architectures uses images to study building, change and impermanence.
 It’s an exploration of the relationship between place and time, and how that alliance effects things caught up in it.

 Part One – Above – Photographs of details, aspects, or residual remnants of urban construction.

 Using the process familiar to viewers from the earlier series Wandering a substantial number of prints would be mounted and framed and the small, finished objects would be displayed in a series of salon arrangements, single images, diptych, triptych, or other configurations on a single gallery wall.
 Each photograph would be editions of 3 in variable sizes with 2 APs

 Part Two – Above – Photographs of maquettes for various planned large scale sculptural/performance pieces.